OCRA Full Day Camp

-Our 3hr day camp programs will begin on July 6 and will be offered for the rest of the summer, additional programs being added through the summer depending on local public health regulations and government limitations.
-At this time, half-day camp programs (3 hours) will be offered to children who are between ages 7-11 yrs old.
+Our full day weekly camp programs will begin on August 3rd and will be offered for the rest of the summer.
+At this time full-day camp will be offered to children who are between ages 7-13 yrs old.
 Campers who were already registered in camp will be given priority.
-To register please email email@example.com with the title being “3hr Summer camp AM” or “3hr Summer Camp PM” in the title, please indicate your child’s name.
-A staff member will contact you to issue a refund for the original charge, and we can process the new charge over the phone with your credit card.
+To register please email email@example.com with the title being “Register my kid for camp!" in the title, please indicate your child’s name.
+A staff member will contact you to complete your registration.

-OCRA 3hr camp will offer kids an escape from home for 3hrs where they can run, jump, climb and swing on our indoor obstacle course.
-We will be following all necessary local and provincial guidelines for Day Camps, including groups of no more than 10.
-Each group will include two staff and no more than 8 children and each “bubble” of 10 will not cross paths with any other group.
+OCRA full day camp will offer kids an escape from home for a day where they can run, jump, climb and swing on our indoor obstacle course.
+We will be following all necessary local and provincial guidelines for Day Camps, including a total of no more than 20 kids.
+The kids will be broken into 2 groups of 10 and be encouraged to maintain their social distancing.

 Programs will continue to be added and adjusted depending on provincial and local health regulations.
 Full-day camps will be added in August pending government approval.